NashiEXC/ux-project-lmao/README.md

 start from the html file in the folder labelled main page

-project done for 1st year ux assignment
+group project done for year 1 semester 1 ux assignment

 crunched out in 3 days because i have bad time management